sme93/refactor-tractor/README.md

 ### JavaScript

-You have to be very intentional with where you add your feature code.
+📌 You have to be very intentional with where you add your feature code.
 This repo uses a tool called [webpack](https://webpack.js.org/) to combine many JavaScript files into one big file.
 Webpack enables you to have many, separate JavaScript files to keep your code organized and readable.
 Webpack expects all of your code files to be in a specific place, or else it doesn't know how to combine them all behind the scenes.

 **Create all of your feature code files in the `src` directory.**

-Since code is separated into multiple files, you need to use the `import` and `export` syntax to share code across file.
+📌 Since code is separated into multiple files, you need to use the `import` and `export` syntax to share code across file.

 Here is a video that walks through some information about [import and export](https://www.youtube.com/watch?v=_3oSWwapPKQ).
 There are a lot of resources out there about `import` and `export`, and resources will sometimes call them `ES6 modules`.
 It's something you will see in React and beyond.

+📌 asynchronous module definition (ES6)
+  * use code from another file by using `require([filename.js], function(filename) { do something with filename })` and `export default filename` to export the file
+  * `default` tells it there is only the one file
+📌 vanilla js (ES5) looks like `var filename = require([filename.js])` in combination with a `module.exports = filename`
+📌 modules give us the ability to group a bunch of separate files together; they all depend on each other and work together 📌 need to use a transpiler or bundling tool that knows how to use group your files using this syntax
+  * Babel is a tool that can perform this action

 ### HTML